wickworks/witchdice/README.md

 - let people put in their name to auto-join when they come in via a url (integrate with "asking for permission to join")

 ##### FEATURES ######

+- bug with deleting damage sources; deleting the second deleted the first

 - d2 and d100, and a dX
 - X-card raised :::: anonymous or not
 - add modifiers to dicebag rolls